 The shopping scene in Christiansted offers a nice variety of boutiques with handmade, artisanal items.
 Christiansted is laid out in a grid and you can easily cover the shopping area of town in a few hours; or spend the day and explore the shops, talk to the artists, visit historical sites and have lunch.
 That was my plan, a day in Christiansted.

-As I started out, I saw a store named, Chaney Chicks & Island Gifts along King Street.
+As I started out, I saw a store named, Chaney Chicks & Island Gifts along Kings Alley.
 The name caught my eye, so in I went.
 A copy of the magazine “Beachcombing” sat on the table right at the entrance.
 An article about sea glass was featured on the cover.
 The magazine was in the right place, the shop focuses on jewelry made of items found while beachcombing like sea glass, ceramic pottery shards (called chaney on St. Croix), and even a few sea marbles.

 These island gems are parts of objects from the past like glass bottles, ceramic bowls and plates, and bottle stoppers.
 The parts and pieces are unearthed today when people move soil, when building or gardening for example, or the pieces are found along shorelines and beaches.